1950 USS Missouri grounding: Grounding

 At 7:25 am 17 January 1950 Missouri set sail for the Atlantic Ocean with harbor pilot R. B. McCoy at the helm.
 Because of the better view afforded on the forward mast structure, the battleship was sailed through the Chesapeake Bay from the eighth level of the battleship's forward mast structure.
 At the time she had a full complement of ammunition and water, and her fuel tanks were 95% full, which brought Missouris total displacement to 57,000 tons; she drew 35 ft 9 in at her bow and 36 ft 9 in at her stern.
 At 7:49 am, near the Elizabeth River Channel Buoy 3, the pilot turned control of the battleship over to Captain Brown and departed for shore.
 The weather was clear and Missouri was now free to run through the acoustic channel.
 Missouri sailed toward two red markers that Commander George Peckham believed marked the shoal water in the channel.

 With the departure of R. B. McCoy, Captain Brown assumed full command of Missouri.
-He ordered the battleship engines brought to two-thirds speed and order a course set for 053 on the recommendation of navigator, Lieutenant Commander Morris.
+He ordered the battleship engines brought to two-thirds speed and ordered a course set for 053 on the recommendation of navigator, Lieutenant Commander Morris.

 The tower aboard Missouri from which Captain Brown conned the battleship during the grounding accident.
 This was taken after Missouris 1986 recommissioning, as is evidenced by the 20 mm Phalanx CIWS gun located just to the right of the bridge.

 At 8:05 am, as Missouri sailed past Fort Wool, Captain Brown turned control of the ship (known in naval terms as the "conn" of the ship) over to the officer of the deck and departed for the chart house.
 His arrival at the chart house caused Ensign E. R. Harris, who had been tracking the battleship's course on the chart, to move away from the table, resulting in the interruption of the plot.
 Around the same time Captain Brown informed Commander Peckham that Missouri would soon run an acoustical range.
 This was the first time that the executive officer had heard about a planned acoustical range run.

 Approximately two minutes after departing for the chart room, Captain Brown reemerged on the open bridge and reassumed the conn of the battleship.
 He summoned Lieutenants Hatfield and Arnold, Missouris morning and forenoon officers of the watch, respectively, and informed them of the planned run through the acoustical range.
 As with Commander Peckham, this was the first time that either of these two men had heard anything about the planned acoustical test run.
 When Captain Brown noted their confused looks, he promptly informed the men to "Go get yourselves informed", at which point both officers reported to the chart room on level eight.
 There they learned of the impending run through the acoustical range by looking at the chart with the buoys marking the range; despite this, both remained confused over aspects of the planned run.